 Portage County, OH is a rural county in Ohio SE of Cleveland with a population of 165,000 residents.
-In with support from Closed Loop Fund, the city invested in 25,000 single stream recycling carts and modern recycling trucks.
+With support from Closed Loop Fund, the city invested in 25,000 single stream recycling carts and modern recycling trucks.

-Preserve, a certified B Corporation, makes stylish, eco-friendly products for the home including a full line of kitchen products, tableware, and personal care products, using 100% recycled plastic and plant-based compostable materials that are BPA free and Made in USA.
-Everyday products that are good for people and the planet.
+Preserve, a certified B Corporation, makes stylish, eco-friendly products for the home including a full line of kitchen products, tableware, and personal care products.
+They use 100% recycled plastic and plant-based compostable materials that are BPA free and Made in the USA – everyday products that are good for people and the planet.

 PureCycle Technologies’ patented recycling process, developed by Procter & Gamble, separates color, odor and any other contaminants from plastic waste feedstock to transform it into virgin-like resin.
 This process fully closes the loop in the reuse of recycled plastics while making recycled plastics more accessible at scale to companies desiring to use a sustainable, recycled resin.

 QRS of Maryland is a leading international processor and trader of recyclable material.
 Since 2002 CRHC has been at the forefront of the major recycling initiatives such as single stream recycling, establishing direct sales to China and adding both recycled and virgin resin plastic trading offices in addition to co-venturing to build a state-of-the-art PRF in Baltimore, MD.
 The combined exports of the group generally place it amongst the 10 largest exporters from the USA as measured by volume of containers.